-In 2022/23, the Authority spent £3.633m on its vehicles, buildings and other capital projects.
+In 2023/24, the Authority spent £3.301m on its vehicles, buildings and other capital projects

 The Authority can fund its capital expenditure from several sources, each with its own advantages and limitations.
-The sources of funding for the original Capital Programme budget 2022/23 of £7.250m were contributions from Capital Receipts (£4.017m), Capital Programme Reserve (£3.209m) and the balance funded from new borrowing of £0.024m.
+The sources of funding for the original Capital Programme budget 2023/24 of £8.421m were contributions from Capital Receipts (£0.526m), Capital Programme Reserve (£4.906m) and the balance funded from new borrowing of £2.989m.
 Capital bids for new projects are made in accordance with the 5 year Capital Asset Strategy and individual schemes are subject to the Authority's project management regime, overseen by the Strategic Change Board, to ensure effective delivery.

-The Capital Programme budget for the year was revised to £4.146m (funded by Capital Receipts) following an assessment of delivery of projects by the Service, reflecting primarily the impact of worldwide supply chain disruption on both estates and fleet projects.
-The larger schemes budgeted for during the year were general property schemes (£2.038m) and the purchase of fleet and equipment (£2.108m).
-The underspend of £0.513m compared to the revised budget was an aggregation of slippage of spend into 2023/24 over a number of Estates & Fleet projects and spend in advance in relation to a number of vehicle purchases.
+The Capital Programme budget for the year was revised to £4.756m (funded by Capital Receipts (£0.611m) and Capital Programme Reserve (£2.556m)) following an assessment of delivery of projects by the Service.
+The larger schemes budgeted for during the year were general property schemes (£2.670m) and the purchase of fleet and equipment (£2.086m).
+The underspend of £1.589m compared to the revised budget was an aggregation of slippage of spend into 2024/25 over a number of Estates & Fleet projects offset by spend in advance in relation to six Estates projects and four vehicle purchases.